Diamond-Simmons/Multi_Resource_Deployment_Using_Terraform/README.md

 - **Apply errors**: Double-check the `ami_id` and region configuration.
 - **Validation failures**: Run `terraform fmt` to clean code and `terraform validate` to spot any syntax errors.

-Feel free to reach out for any questions or clarifications.
+Feel free to try out the code yourself, run it and customize the code as you please!
+Also, DO NOT FORGET to destroy all resources if you are testing this on a live AWS account!